ryonlabaw/rp2040-HAT/README.md

 # OpenOCD from a Desktop (remote)
 You can also start OpenOCD on the PI in remote mode (esp. debugging)

-This will allow you to debug the rp2040 from the PI, remotely on your desktop pc (in vccode for example)
+This will allow you to debug the rp2040 from the PI, remotely on your desktop pc (in VSCode for example)

 # example code
 This board is 100% compatible with all raspberry pi pico examples.